truittj/Progressive_Budget/README.md

 ## Description

-This is a budget applicationt that can track a user's inputs while they are on or offline.
+This is a budget application that can track a user's inputs while they are on or offline.
 The app uses IndexedDB, a Manifest, and a Service Worker to cache and store.

 Landing Page
 <img src="./ScreenShot/S1.png" alt="Screen shot of application" width="50%">